risjain/mail2task/README.md

 mail2task
 ========

-A Pythonic Email assistant which converts your emails into a `Task' on your favorite Task management Application.
+A Pythonic Email assistant which converts your emails into a `Task` on your favorite Task management Application.
 (Only Todoist supported at this point)

 Motivation
 ----------
-My dread point-and-click interaction with applications including task-managers drives me towards CLI - but don't live there.
+My dread for point-and-click interaction with applications including task-managers drives me towards CLI - but don't live there.
 I am not very organized and slip on even adding the tasks regularly - much less marking them complete.
 I also want something that can remind me on the go - with a right swipe on what's next, or my phone, or whatever device I chose to.
 But, yet - supports automation and prioritization.
 After years of jumping between solutions, Taskwarrior has come as the closest to the system that would work for me.
 But, I am not that organized to maintain my tasks there.

 One thing I always do is interact with my emails - I'm good at sending emails - and without leaving the application.
 Hence, came the notion for this utility -- as a necessity to create tasks from Emails - something I use all the time.
 The fundamental ability to convert an email into task offers endless possibilities - for more on that, please see the wishlist at the end.